Rolling Marble Runs

 Unit Description

 A toy inventor's marble run keeps getting stuck — the marble never makes it to the end.
-Students investigate what makes a marble roll in the first place, then explore how ramp angle, surface friction, and energy transfer during collisions all affect how far and fast a ball travels.
-They build a baseline marble run first, then tinker their way toward a final design challenge: a 3D cardboard box run that keeps a ball rolling for five seconds or more.
+Students are recruited to find out why.
+They investigate what makes a marble roll in the first place, then explore how ramp angle, surface friction, and energy transfer during collisions all affect how far and fast a ball travels.
+Students build a baseline marble run first, then iterate their way toward a final design challenge: a 3D cardboard box run that keeps a ball rolling for five seconds or more.

 What Students Learn